This post was originally published in 2018 and has been updated for stats and relevancy.

 So how much does your business invest in talent acquisition?
 Have you ever thought about doubling it?
 That’s what Google does.
 It spends twice as much of its people budget on recruiting than the average company.
-Laszlo Bock, former Senior Vice President of People Operations at Google, said that being able to better select people up front, meant that there was less work to do once they were hired.
-Bock transformed the internet giant’s talent acquisition function during his ten-year stint with the company, hiring thousands of people and winning numerous awards along the way.
+Laszlo Bock, former Senior Vice President of People Operations at Google, said that being able to better select people upfront meant that there was less work to do once they were hired.
+Bock transformed the internet giant’s talent acquisition function during his 10-year stint with the company, hiring thousands of people and winning numerous awards along the way.

 Talent acquisition, however, is about much more than finding the right person for the job.
 It touches all aspects of a business and is about looking to the future and strategically planning ahead so that you have the right employees to meet your goals and hit your targets.

 In today’s tight talent market, some businesses simply don’t have the time or resources to make the best investment decisions — but that’s where partnerships come in.
-A talent acquisition partnership can truly transform a business because it can offer value on the things that many internal talent acquisition teams simply can’t invest in such as technology research & expertise, scalability of resources, and data & analytics.
+A talent acquisition partnership can truly transform a business because it can offer value on the things that many internal talent acquisition teams simply can’t invest in such as technology research and expertise, scalability of resources, and data and analytics.

 Strategic talent acquisition partnerships bring so much to the table.
 Let’s use candidate experience as an example as many businesses massively underestimate it.
 It’s baffling when you consider that it can make or break your business.
 It’s a candidate-driven market out there so applicants really do hold the upper hand.
 They can afford to pick and choose and the consequences of a poor candidate experience are about much more than losing a potential candidate.
 Ultimately it impacts the bottom line.